MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/validate.md

 <!---Need screenshot from Jan for final step without numbers--->

-To learn more about resolving errors that the Validate-DCB tool identifies, watch a quick video.
+To learn more about resolving errors that the Validate-DCB tool identifies, see the following video.

 > [!VIDEO https://www.youtube.com/embed/cC1uACvhPBs]